hedgewithcryptohedgewithcrypto

 eToro is a global multi-asset trading exchange with headquarters in Israel, the UK, the USA, and Australia.
 The platform is renowned for its innovative 'social trading' concept where users can browse and copy the trading strategies made by successful investors.

-eToro has a number of cryptocurrency products that are ideal for beginners, including access to over 120 digital currencies, a multi-token wallet, and a highly-rated crypto demo account stocked with $100k of virtual funds to explore the platform and practice trading.
+eToro has several cryptocurrency products that are ideal for beginners, including access to over 120 digital currencies, a multi-token wallet, and a highly-rated crypto demo account stocked with $100k of virtual funds to explore the platform and practice trading.

 The platform enables residents in Australia to fund an account to buy crypto CFDs.
-It is a straightforward process, customers are able to fund their eToro accounts using a credit card by following these steps:
+It is a straightforward process, customers can fund their eToro accounts using a credit card by following these steps:

 1. Click 'Deposit Funds' in the bottom-left corner of the dashboard